Back to Blog

 Consumer Mindsets Have Changed.
 Here’s What It Means for Gyms and Studios

-Amid the pandemic, consumer habits have evolved at pace.
-There is now a greater emphasis on health and wellbeing; people are investing in various wellness apps, fitness technology, and online fitness services to support their physical and mental health through lockdowns.
-And over the last few years, with the rise of boutique fitness, many studios have completely transformed the way we think about the traditional gym.
+Amid the pandemic, consumer habits evolved at pace.
+There is now a greater emphasis on health and well-being.
+In general, people are investing in various wellness apps, fitness technology, and online fitness services to support their physical and mental health through lockdowns.
+Over the last few years, with the rise of boutique fitness, many studios have completely transformed the way we think about the traditional gym.

 7 Gym Membership Statistics to Boost Your Membership Retention